isovector/certainty-by-construction/src/book/4-relations.lagda.md

         : {A : Set a} {B : Set b}
         → (f : A → B)
         → REL A B _
-    IsFunction f A B = ∀ x y → f x ≡ y
+    -- TODO(sandy): not true! we need to show x is unique too IsFunction f A B = ∀ x y → f x ≡ y
 ```